 With the close of a turbulent Q1 behind us, we are not yet free of the first three months of 2020.
 Earnings season looms, and with it an endless retrace of the outbreak of the pandemic domestically, as sketched by the numbers of domestically listed companies.
 For some firms, Q1 numbers will prove a bonanza.
 For most, however, they will likely show the opposite.
 So get ready for another quarter of confusion, itgoing to be a long three months.

-Read more: Supplies fall sharply as US government alerts of tough weeks ahead
+Stocks fall sharply as US government warns of hard weeks ahead

 From today and for the next three months, LinkedIn says it will provide free job postings for &essential& businesses globally — companies in healthcare, as well as warehousing, supermarket, freight delivery and nonprofits working in support or relief roles — in other words, those providing critical front-line services to keep the economy and society in motion.
 Healthcare will include companies working in areas like medical devices, medical practice (including hospitals) and mental health care.